tarna/PlayerLogs/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe your feature**

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Additional context** (Add any other context such as why this should be added or how it would be useful.)